briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-axxess.md

 * Configure
   [allowed authentication methods](/help/configure-authentication-methods),
   and [invite users](/help/invite-new-users).

-* If you have an existing chat tool, make sure everyone knows that the team is switching, and why.
-The team should commit to use Axxess exclusively **for at least a week** to make an effective trial;
-  stragglers will result in everyone having a bad experience.

 * If [community topic edits](/help/community-topic-edits) are enabled, encourage a few people to help rename topics for the first few days, while